Working Hard for Rutherglen and Hamilton West

 On 10 October 2010, Tom was appointed Shadow Scotland Office Minister by new Labour leader Ed Miliband.

-On 7 October 2011, Tom was asked by Ed Miliband to become Shadow Energy Minister, with policy responsibility for oil and gas, electricity market reform, renewables, National Grid, and consumer related issues
+On 7 October 2011, Tom was asked by Ed Miliband to become Shadow Energy Minister, with policy responsibility for oil and gas, electricity market reform, renewables, National Grid, and related issues.

 Tom's non-policy interests include family, football and films, although not necessarily in that order.

-Tom lives in Cambuslang, South Lanarkshire with his wife and twin girls.
+Tom lives in Cambuslang, South Lanarkshire with his wife and twin daughters.